-A domain event is just a simple POCO that represents an interesting occurrence in the domain, it's a the part that accepts messages from clients and calls methods on the domain model.
-There are handlers in other independent part (in a separate layer such as infrastructure) which handle events of the domain.
+A domain event is just a simple POCO that represents an interesting occurrence in the domain, it's a part that accepts messages from clients and calls methods on the domain model.
+There are handlers in another independent part (in a separate layer such as infrastructure) which handle events of the domain.
 And These domain events are a part of the ubiquitous language and should be represented explicitly.

-Persistence ignorance separates the concern of the persistence and communication from domain mode.
+Persistence ignorance separates the concern of the persistence and communication from a domain model.
 It's all about loose coupling to make the code testable and maintainable.
 It says we should try and keep our code free of anything that refers to, relates to, or propagates, aspects of the mechanism we intend to use for persisting our data.
 With persistence ignorance, we try and eliminate all knowledge from our business objects of how, where, why or even if they will be stored somewhere.

 Application service calls into the domain service and contains security, logging and etc. Application service should not be created for every operation, it should be created for important concepts of the domain.
 Business rules are not allowed in an Application Service, those belong to the Domain layer.
 Application Services will typically use both Domain Services and Repositories to deal with external requests.
-As I said before application service could uses some specific method of repository rather than CRUD operations.
+As I said before application service could use some specific method of repository rather than CRUD operations.

-Infrastructure Services Used to abstract technical concerns. infrastructural services are different from Domain services because domain services embed and operate upon domain concepts and are part of the ubiquitous language where Infrastructural services are focused some requirements of the application such as file system access, database access, email, etc. Infrastructure Services live in infrastructure layer.
+Infrastructure Services Used to abstract technical concerns. infrastructural services are different from Domain services because domain services embed and operate upon domain concepts and are part of the ubiquitous language where Infrastructural services are focused some requirements of the application such as file system access, database access, email, etc. Infrastructure Services live in the infrastructure layer.

 What is the relationship between DDD and agile??

 Because of different kinds of communication and relationship defined in DDD, it is so useful for agile teams.
-In agile manifesto web site you can see :
+In agile manifesto website you can see :